hmcts/auto-shutdown/README.md

 All shutdown requests are now subject to an approval process, primarily based on the associated additional cost of running clusters for longer.

+Any requests under n estimated value of £5,000 will be auto approved.
+Anything higher will require a an approval from someone other than the requester.

 It is important to monitor the comment section of the request (GitHub issue), the automated process will provide feedback in these comments including:

 - Associated cost of request in £